FEMA Public Assistance (Applies to Shasta County Only)

-The Federal Emergency Management Agency (FEMA) is offering extensive Public Assistance to counties affected by the statewide wildfires.
+The Federal Emergency Management Agency (FEMA) may be offering Public Assistance to counties affected by the statewide wildfires.

 Intent of Public Assistance